Effective immediately in response to COVID-19, all Technology Training classes will be delivered online until further notice.

-We will learn how to work with vector art, which is used to create all logo and graphic design art/illustrations that can be scaled to any size without loss in resolution.
-By the end of the class you will have implemented many of the tools used by designers and illustrators to create bold imagery -- enabling you to quickly communicate your idea!
+We will learn how to work with vector art, which is used to create all logos and graphic design art/illustrations that can be scaled to any size without loss in resolution.
+By the end of the class, you will have implemented many of the tools used by designers and illustrators to create bold imagery -- enabling you to quickly communicate your idea!

 We will cover how to generate dynamic color pallets from other art/images or create your own.
 Learn how to manipulate type by using masks (to place images inside letters).
 We show how setting up layers correctly, can save you a lot of time and frustration.